 Start with a Slip Knot

 The crochet granny square begins, as do all crochet projects, by making a slip knot on your crochet hook.
-Learn how to crochet a slip knot.

 04 of 23

 Chain Three to Begin Your Crochet Granny Square